1. Will my child be met at the airport or train station on the first day and taken back to the airport/station at the end of the course?

 Students have to bring their own bath towels.
 Bedlinen is provided and changed once a week.

-Further details about the course and what to bring will be available for students in ‘Student’s handbook’.
+Further details about the course and what to bring will be available for students in the Student Handbook.

-The students will be under the supervision of the course staff when they are off campus, except where small groups (for students over 12 years of age) are given permission by course staff to go shopping.
-Parents must write a letter to the Principal, Mr A J Binns, if they do not wish such permission to be given.
+The students will be under the supervision of the course staff when they are off campus, except where small groups (for students over 13 years of age) are given permission by course staff to go shopping.

 Our staff will help you phone home on arrival.
-Email access is also available at all centres.
-Each course centre office has a telephone, fax and email.
+Wifi access is also available at all centres.
+Each course centre office has a telephone and email.
 Emergency contact details will be provided with your confirmation documents.
-For students who bring their own mobile phone, you can purchase local SIM cards and phone credits at the centre.
 Please note that mobile phones must be switched off during lessons and scheduled events and activities.

 Yes.
 Please tell us at the time of application if you want to attend a place of worship.